-If you have additional questions that may not be answered here, please contact us and one of our friendly team members will kindly provide you with an answer.
+If you have additional questions that may not be answered here, please contact us and one of our friendly team members will kindly provide you with answers.

-What is Assisted Living?
-One thing is certain, not all assisted living facilities in Wisconsin are the same.
+CBRF stands for Community Based Residential Facility which is also known as assisted living.
+Assisted living offers private or shared living quarters with a higher level of assistance than independent senior living offers.
+Staff help with activities of daily living like hygiene, eating, moving, medication reminders, etc. Not all assisted living facilities in Wisconsin are the same.
 For a better understanding of those distinct differences, the Wisconsin Department of Health Services has provided some help.
-Click Here

 Do you offer 24-hour nursing care?

-Our assisted living residence has 24-hour care by trained Resident Assistants.
+- Assisted living residence has 24-hour care by trained resident assistants.
 24-hour access to our skilled nursing staff is available for emergencies.

-What is Alzheimer's Disease?
-Alzheimer's Disease is the most common form of Dementia.
+Alzheimer's Disease is the most common form of dementia.
 It causes memory loss and causes issues with behavior.
-According to the Alzheimer's Association, it accounts for 60 to 80 percent of dementia cases.
-To learn more Click Here.
+According to the Alzheimer's Association, it accounts for 60-80% of dementia cases.

 Can I bring my own things from home?
 Yes!

-Inglehaven & Inglewood: We encourage residents and tenants to use the floor plans provided to plan their furniture placement.
+Assisted Living & RCAC: We encourage residents and tenants to use the floor plans provided to plan their furniture placement.
 We do not have specific "rules" for what may be brought in, however staff must be able to move around in the unit or apartment to clean and assist the residents and tenants if needed.

 Is transportation available for doctor appointments?

-Assisted Living and Residential Care Apartments: Staff can assist in arranging transportation for appointments.
+Assisted Living and RCAC: Staff can assist in arranging transportation for appointments.
 There are fees associated with this service, which will show on the monthly invoice.
 For trips outside of Mt.
 Horeb, staff may contact a medical transportation service to scheduled trips, with those service fees billed directly by the transportation provider to you.